 In this program your group will consist of a lead guide, a tail guide and only 6 guests.
 The objective of the program is to ski the most interesting ski lines in the Mustang Powder tenure.
 Some of the runs will be couloir lines and others will be big, long runs that are not totally accessible with a snowcat road.
 The small group of 6 allows us to do narrower and trickier lines that are difficult for a full group of 12.
 Skiers and boarders will sometimes put on climbing skins and do a short or medium length tour in order to access a run’s entrance.
 This program is for strong, fit and ambitious skiers and boarders who want to ski steep and exciting runs.
 Weather conditions and snowpack stability will have a bearing on the run choice each day.
 If stormy weather or poor stability prevent us from skiing the bigger lines we will do a regular cat skiing day in the powder – but still with the smaller group of six.

 Our Small Groups, Steep Chutes program is filling up fast.
 If you are interested in participating in the program this year please check the dates of our Availability page then contact us to make a booking.
 Group discounts are not available for this program.

-Accommodation for Small Groups, Steep Chutes guests will be either with the regular guests or in the 3rd floor staff wing, in single bedrooms or double bedrooms with two beds.
-Rooms on the 3rd floor have shared and private bathrooms.
+Accommodation for Small Groups, Steep Chutes guests will be either with the regular guests on the 1st & 2nd floors or on the newly renovated 3rd floor, in single bedrooms or double bedrooms with en suites.

 All skiers and boarders participating in this program need to be experts and must be comfortable on steep terrain.
 You must also be in great physical shape as most days we will be climbing with skins for up to an hour at a time.
 Just how much of our uphill ascents will be in the snowcat and how much on skins?
 This will vary each day but overall about 80 to 90% of the climbing will be the easy way – in the snowcat.